Enchiladas

 Enchiladas de Huevo con Salsa de Frijol con Chipotle, Chorizo y Queso Fresco

 Even though most native Mexicans know that Cinco de Mayo isn’t a big celebration in Mexico (as a matter of fact, it is mostly celebrated in Puebla), we embrace it outside of Mexico with all our hearts without really knowing why.
-I guess it is a great excuse to celebrate what we love and miss about Mexico- like the tomatillo.
-A native Mexican ingredient that is the corner stone of so many dishes.
+I guess it is a great excuse to celebrate what we love and miss about Mexico- like the tomatillo, a native Mexican ingredient that is the corner stone of so many dishes.

 Enchiladas Verdes 1